mpodlasin/mpodlasin-website/src/pages/articles/iterables-and-iterators.md

 }
 ```

-Now we can start writing the actual iterator!
+Now we can start writing an actual iterator!

 We already know that it has to be an object, which has a `next` method on it.
 So let's start with that.